SiriusBYT/Flashcord/README.md

-NOTICE: Discord classes are being slowly rerolled, shit is breaking a lot lately for everyone.
-More info in the announcements channel of the SGN Discord Sever.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.